-Applicants are required to provide co-funding support letters for all cash and salary co-funding contributions.
-The host institution will be responsible for administering and acquitting cash and salary co-funding contributions.
+Applications must include support letters confirming cash and salary co-funding contributions.
+The applicant (host institution) will be responsible for administering and acquitting cash and salary co-funding contributions.
 In-kind support will be recognised but cannot be used as co-funding.
 There is no need to include co-funding support letters for 'in-kind' contributions, but if you are providing a letter for cash and/or salary co-funding you can list in-kind contributions on the same letter.